Qsionc/smol_format/README.md

 smol::format is part of engine logger library, which will come SOON™.

 Any additional insight and criticism is appreciated!

+## Platforms

+Currently, this library only supports Linux.
+I plan to add support for Windows later, when i finally learn how to use CMake on Windows 😠

 ## Description